The historic downtown of Charleston SC

 Best time to visit Charleston, SC

-Charleston, South Carolina is a popular destination for all times of the year.
-But the ideal time to visit Charleston is either in spring (March – May) or fall (September – November).
-Temperatures and humidity are low and the weather is pleasant overall.
+Charleston, South Carolina, is a popular destination at all times of the year.
+But the ideal time to visit is either in spring (March – May) or fall (September—November).
+Temperatures and humidity are low, and the weather is pleasant overall.

 Best places to eat in Charleston SC

-There are so many great places to eat in Charleston, you will spoiled for choices.
-Even though there is no shortage of fine dining restaurants in the city, it is the more casual, soul food kind of places that I am attracted to in Charleston.
+There are so many great places to eat in Charleston that you will be spoiled for choices.
+Although there is no shortage of fine dining restaurants in the city, I am attracted to the more casual, soul food-type places.

 Bertha’s Kitchen on Meeting Street Rd is a favorite among many.
 It opened way back in 1981 and has been serving comforting hot plates of collard greens, fried chicken, and lima beans ever since.